 What was he?
 Whom did he serve?
 What business had he on our side of the river?

 Between his yowls and pleas for mercie, he swore he was an honest cat.
 In the service of the Lord Chamberlain.
-Come to visit friends in Black-Fryes.
+Visiting friends in Black-Fryes.

-So why did he come to Essex House and leap onto our river wall?
+So why had he come to Essex House and leap onto our river wall?

 He confessed he didn’t know where Black-Fryes was.

 Now that were wondrous strange.
 The Lord Chamberlain had a house in Black-Fryes.